cea-trust-platform/trust-documentation/doc/Sphinx/source/srcs/pb.rst

 Problem definition
 ==================

-Set of equations
+Set of Equations
 ----------------

 Depending on your choosed problem type, you will have a different set of equations.

+Here is a summary of some selected problems.
+For documentation and for complete problem sets, see the `TRUST Reference Manual <https://github.com/cea-trust-platform/trust-code/blob/master/doc/TRUST/TRUST_Reference_Manual.pdf>`__.

 Incompressible problems
 ~~~~~~~~~~~~~~~~~~~~~~~

-**TRUST** solves Navier-Stokes equations with/without the heat equation
-for an incompressible fluid:
+**TRUST** solves Navier-Stokes equations with/without the heat equation for an incompressible fluid:

 .. math::